 Iggy Frangi is a good kid.
 Well, he tries very, very hard to be good–except he is just so impulsive!
 He often doesn't realize he's made the wrong choices until he is in the thick of things!
 Iggy is a funny, relatable, and very likable character who deserves to share space on a bookshelf alongside Henry Huggins, Stink Moody, and Fudge Hatcher.

 This series centers around a time traveling search and rescue dog.
-Ranger, an intelligent golden retriever, journeys back in time and around the world to places like Ancient Rome and the Oregon Trail, in order to help kids in peril.
-My son pronounced it "Good, with nothing scary," and "sort of like Magic Tree House, but maybe better."
+Ranger, an intelligent golden retriever, journeys back in time and around the world to places like Ancient Rome and the Oregon Trail in order to help kids in peril.
+My son declare the book, "Good, with nothing scary," and "sort of like Magic Tree House, but maybe better."

 With the help of a special and mysterious book, three Brooklyn boys travel through time and space to far-off places like Camelot, Ancient Rome and Revolutionary America.
-They meet neanderthals, vikings, gladiators and even their great-great grandchildren.
+They meet neanderthals, vikings, gladiators and even their distant relatives.
 With Sciezka's quirky humor, this early chapter book series makes for entertaining reading.

 This is one of the funniest books we've ever read aloud, but it's a great choice for kids on the advanced end of early chapter books.
 The story begins when a dog chases a squirrel into a nearby elementary school.
 The squirrel runs from classroom to classroom leaving chaos in its wake.
 Each chapter is narrated in the first person by the various class pets that inhabit the classrooms.
 The pets range from hamsters to snakes to fish to birds.
 Reading the pets' different perspectives on the ruckus is extremely entertaining!